Chamomile vs Daisy: Key Differences You Need to Know

 Both Members of the Daisy Family

 Daisies and chamomile share a common family, which is the Asteraceae family.
 This family is also known as the daisy family, and it includes many other plants such as sunflowers, marigolds, and asters.
 Both chamomile and daisies have a similar appearance with white petals and yellow centers.
-However, chamomile flowers are much smaller than daisy flowers.
+However, chamomile flowers are usually around 1 inch across, while many common daisies are significantly larger.

 Can Have Medicinal Uses